-- A mucous plug is seen inside the womb protecting the baby from unwanted organisms while a vaginal discharge is seen in the cervix.
+- A mucus plug is seen inside the womb protecting the baby from unwanted organisms while a vaginal discharge is seen in the cervix.

-- A mucous plug dissolves at the start of labour while a vaginal discharge can occur at any phase of pregnancy and post pregnancy stage.
+- A mucus plug dissolves at the start of labour while a vaginal discharge can occur at any phase of pregnancy and post-pregnancy stage.

-- Compared to vaginal discharge, a mucous plug discharge only occurs during pregnancy.
+- Compared to vaginal discharge, a mucus plug discharge only occurs during pregnancy.

-Losing the mucous plug may be a sign of intending but not immediate labour.
+Losing the mucus plug may be a sign of intending but not immediate labour.
 Your labour may take a few more days or weeks to start even after a mucous plug discharge

 Please consult your doctor if you notice an unpleasant or uncomfortable discharge from your vagina.
 This may be a sign of an infection or sexually transmitted disease.